 Parlor price: Parlor doesn't publicly disclose its pricing—you have to talk to a salesperson.
 SaaSworthy reports that feedback management plans start at $700 per month.

 Ideal use case: Companies that need a comprehensive solution for their users that includes a CMS, a feedback management system, and a project management tool.

 UserVoice is one of the first in the feedback management space so it's also one of the most well-known.
 It offers what is essentially a basic public voting board with very few extra features.
 Despite the lack of sophisticated features, it's one of the leaders in the field, previously used by companies like Microsoft.
 While it's not, in our opinion, one of the "best" ways to track feature requests (here’s why), its popularity means it’s worthy of a place on this list.

 UserVoice price: UserVoice is expensive.
-While the price is not disclosed publicly, our detective work has discovered that UserVoice costs $499 a month.
+For the same features as Savio, UserVoice costs $1,499 a month.